7 Strategies for Supporting ELLs in the Mainstream Classroom

 For English Language Learners, keep lectures to 5 to 7 minutes in length.
 ELLs are not only processing the content, they are also trying to make sense of the language at the same time.
 This requires a lot of cognitive effort, so they need frequent opportunities to pause, reflect, and apply what they have learned.
 Longer lectures can deny students those opportunities, making it harder for them to understand or retain the content and causing frustration and mental fatigue.

-It's important to make sure that the language you use doesn't hinder your ELLs’ ability to access the content presented.
+It's important to make sure that the language used in class doesn't hinder ELLs’ ability to access the content presented.
 Avoid idiomatic expressions and overly complex sentence structures.

 3. Incorporate multiple modalities